psychemedia/storytelling-notes/practice-on-not-sharing-digitally-pt1.md

 In the past, I have taped or otherwise recorded live music performances, to create my own personal bootlegs.
 These are *personal artefacts* and most meaningful to me because of the context in which they were captured.

-I have started wondering about creating "found" bootlegs of bits of my own performances, captured from open mic slots using pub CCTV cameras, and then perhaps dubbed with a phone-in-m-pocket poor quality audio track.
+I have started wondering about creating "found" bootlegs of bits of my own performances, captured from open mic slots using pub CCTV/security video cameras, and then perhaps dubbed with a phone-in-m-pocket poor quality audio track.

 Joe's comment, perhaps understandably, was *why* you would put out a low quality product.
 But that's the point... it's not supposed to be a product.
 It's supposed to be a low quality glimpse of thing that happened once.